Holgermueller/ICLFF/README.md

 - Making sure PDFs embedded on the site were easy to download, and if they were, adding instructions to assist users who had trouble with this.
 - Optimizing site elements for mobile responisitivity

-I also learned how to embed PDFs on Wordpress sites.
+I also learned how to embed PDFs on Wordpress sites, how to create a Wordpress site from scratch, and how to get a site hosted on Hostinger.